 Price is another consideration for most people when selecting a VPN.
 In terms of price, both Surfshark and NordVPN could be classified as “cheap VPNs” with prices under $4 per month with select plans.

-NordVPN prices – Right now NordVPN is running a discount with the three-year plans to drop the price down to $3.49 per month.
+NordVPN prices – Right now NordVPN is running a discount with the two-year plans to drop the price down to $3.71 per month.
 This will likely be discontinued later in the year.
 Here are the prices with NordVPN:

 Now we’ll look at Surfshark’s prices.

-NordVPN and Surfshark have the same prices for the monthly subscription plan at $11.95.
-However, Surfshark is cheaper than NordVPN with the two-year and one-year subscription plans.
+NordVPN and Surfshark both have expenses prices for the monthly plans.
+However, Surfshark is cheaper than NordVPN with the two-year and six-month subscription plans.
 Therefore it comes out on top in the price category.